ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 Registration requests sent to the mailing list for review should use an appropriate subject
-(e.g., "Request to register URN urn:glue:example").
+(e.g., "Request to register URI glue:example").

 Within the review period, the Designated Experts will either approve or deny the registration request, communicating this decision to the review list and IANA.